East Lake-Orient Park, Florida

 East Lake-Orient Park is an unincorporated census-designated place in Hillsborough County, Florida, United States, in the Tampa Bay area.
-The population was 22,753 at the 2010 census, up from 5,703 at the 2000 census following an expansion of its borders.
+As of the 2020 census, East Lake-Orient Park had a population of 28,050.
 The area is the home of the Florida State Fairgrounds, which hosts the Florida State Fair in mid-February of each year.
 It was previously home to East Lake Square Mall.
 The ZIP code for East Lake-Orient Park is 33610 (East Lake) and 33619 (Orient Park).

 Geography

-East Lake-Orient Park is located in north-central Hillsborough County at (27.978399, -82.374017).
+East Lake-Orient Park is located in north-central Hillsborough County.
 The CDP includes the communities of East Lake, Orient Park, and Del Rio.
 It is bordered by the city of Tampa to the south and west, Temple Terrace to the north, Thonotosassa and Mango to the east, and Brandon to the southeast.
 U.S. Route 301 and Interstate 4 run through the community, crossing near the center of the CDP.
 US 301 leads northeast 21 mi to Zephyrhills and south 9 mi to Riverview, while I-4 leads east 27 mi to Lakeland and west 8 mi to downtown Tampa.
 Interstate 75 forms the eastern edge of the East Lake-Orient Park CDP, leading north 93 mi to Ocala and south 42 mi to Bradenton.

 According to the United States Census Bureau, the CDP has a total area of 45.0 km2, of which 42.3 km2 are land and 2.7 km2, or 6.06%, are water.
 The Tampa Bypass Canal crosses the CDP from north to south.